Broker Check

 Sometimes this is easy to figure out because you have an account statement showing a balance.

 Other items like homes, cars, businesses, or collectibles are more difficult to value.
-Below are some suggestions.
+Here are some suggestions.

-• Homes can be valued using a Comparative Market Analysis[3] or statement from your local tax authority.
-In some cases you may choose to obtain a formal appraisal, but this is often unnecessary.
+• Homes can be valued using a Comparative Market Analysis[2] or assessment of value from your local tax authority.
+You may choose to obtain a formal appraisal, but this is not always necessary.

 • Kelly Blue Book[3] is a great (and free) source for valuing most vehicles.
 You’ll need to know the make, model, year, trim level, mileage, and overall condition to get the most accurate estimate of value.